achirous/reedsy-challenge/README.md

 ### 2.4.
 Compare two-way data binding vs one-way data flow.

 With two-way data binding the information flows both ways between the data source and the UI element that displays it.
-So essentially the user could edit the data from the UI element.
+This means that the user could edit the data from the UI element.
 However, with one-way data flow the data is readonly which means that the user can’t edit the data displayed on the UI element.

 ### 2.5.
 Why is asynchronous programming important in JavaScript?